PerviyYegor/internshipSoftServe/task3-aws/README.md

 Task: Launch a VM in AWS and install WordPress using Terraform and Ansible in EC2.
-Requirenments: registered connection to aws with awscli utility, Ansible and Terraform
+Requirenments: registered connection to AWS with awscli utility, Ansible and Terraform

 0. Git clone repository with completed tasks
     ```